zendeskgarden/react-containers/packages/treeview/README.md

   when the node is in a closed state and set to true when the node is in an open state.
 End nodes do not have the `aria-expanded` attribute because, if they were to have it, they would be incorrectly described to assistive technologies as parent nodes.
+- ❌ The `tree` role supports the aria-activedescendant property, which provides an alternative to moving DOM focus among `treeitem` elements when implementing keyboard navigation.
 - ❌ If the `tree` supports selection of more than one node, the element with role `tree` has `aria-multiselectable` set to true.
 Otherwise, `aria-multiselectable` is either set to false or the default value of false is implied.